aws-samples/aws-cloudwatch-snapshot-graphs-alert-context/README.md

 Code samples related to "Reduce Time to Resolution with Amazon CloudWatch Snapshot Graphs and Alerts” blog post published on the [AWS DevOps blog](https://aws.amazon.com/blogs/devops/reduce-time-to-resolution-with-amazon-cloudwatch-snapshot-graphs-and-alerts/).
 This sample demonstrates how to integrate CloudWatch snapshot graphs with email alerts to add more context to the alert.

 Note that whilst the CloudWatch snapshot graphs API is available in all public regions, the email service used in this sample (Simple Email Service) is only available in a limited number of regions.
-See the AWS [service availability matrix](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for a full list of availability for SES.
+See the AWS [service availability matrix](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for a full list of SES regions.
 To run this sample in a region that is not supported by SES you will need to use a different email service.

 ## License Summary